Perrya is a major car enthusiast and loves sharing his extensive vehicular knowledge with his readers.

 Pressure control valve 4 for automatic gearbox

 Pressure control valve 6 for automatic gearbox.

 VW has made over 1 million DSG transmissions.
 Most are working fine with no problems, as long as the owner maintains them by changing the fluid every 40,000 miles and properly filling them to the correct level.
-Costs at garages range from $250-500.
+Costs at garages range from $250 to $500.
 The DSG fluid runs $18 per liter, the filter $30.
-A new mechatronic unit is $4000-5000; a new tranny is far worse.
+A new mechatronic unit is $4,000 to $5,000; a new tranny is far worse.